 Since no two manufacturers display the loudness and related data values in exactly the same way, the choice of meter comes down to entirely personal preferences of manufacturer and graphical presentation aesthetics.
 The only technical issues to consider are conformity with the latest ITU specifications (currently BS.1770-3) and any regional requirements such as EBU R-128, or ATSC A/85, the latter affecting the display units and any preset Target Loudness and True Peak limits.

-If you wish to check the accuracy and conformity of your chosen loudness meter, Prism Sound and Qualis Audio have jointly created an excellent and comprehensive suite of test signals, which are available on both of their websites (see References box).
+If you wish to check the accuracy and conformity of your chosen loudness meter, Prism Sound and Qualis Audio have jointly created an excellent and comprehensive suite of test signals, which are available on both of their websites (see 'Further Reading' box).

 Many commercial loudness meter plug-ins include a facility to assess the loudness of files in the background and faster than real time.
 It may also be possible to work in a batch mode to assess a large group of files.